-Midyear 2021 vs Midyear 2022

-Comparing the first half of 2021 to the same time period in 2022, the change in transactions above \$3M grew from 418 in 2021 to 424 in 2022.
+as buyers of less-expensive homes.
+Many view luxury real estate as an asset class and many have been buyers who converted crypto currencies in order to purchase.
+Midyear 2021 vs Midyear 2022 Comparing the first half of 2021 to the same time period in 2022, the change in transactions above \$3M grew from 418 in 2021 to 424 in 2022.
 This represents a growth of 1.44%.

-Hawaiʻi Life significantly outpaced the market's growth at the high-end, representing more clients in the luxury and ultra-luxury segments than any other firm in the State of Hawaiʻi.
-Specifically, we represented buyers and sellers in 101 of the 848 total sides of business - just shy of 12% of all luxury property sales.
+Hawai'i Life significantly outpaced the market's growth Indeed, rarity may be the quality that many of at the high-end, representing more clients in the luxury our ultra-high net worth clients value the most. and ultra-luxury segments than any other firm in the These clients are decisive, aware, and pre-wired to State of Hawai'i.
+Specifically, we represented buyers Hawai'i more often than not.
+They not only know and sellers in 101 of the 848 total sides of business - what they want, but what they don't want.
+Rarity just shy of 12% of all luxury property sales. drives an extraordinary portion of the ultra-luxury Less Tangible Forces Drive the market.
+And the list of truly rare properties has grown undeniably shorter.

-Less Tangible Forces Drive the Luxury Market's Calculus
+Luxury Market's Calculus

-No matter what the market, supply and demand are the drivers of both price and market velocity.
-When the pandemic sent a wave of worries across the globe, real estate in Hawai'i became an oasis for those that can afford to live anywhere, for remote workers, and for individuals who sought to wait out lockdowns somewhere less accessible and populated.
-Over the past year, there's been a plunge in average statewide inventory, while the pace of absorption of any inventory remaining has sustained the strong sellers' market.
+As we advise our clients through record-breaking No matter what the market, supply and demand transactions in residential real estate, we offer are the drivers of both price and market velocity. a network of relationships and an extensive When the pandemic sent a wave of worries across knowledge of the micro-trends within very niche the globe, real estate in Hawai'i became an oasis markets across the chain of islands. for those that can afford to live anywhere, for remote workers, and for individuals who sought It's this level of service and, ultimately, advice that matters.
+Discerning true value becomes a formula to wait out lockdowns somewhere less accessible driven not by assessments or competition, but rather and populated.
+Over the past year, there's been a plunge in average statewide inventory, while the by our understanding of discretion, craftsmanship, and nuance.
+And as always, by our island-specific pace of absorption of any inventory remaining has sustained the strong sellers' market. understanding of location and the role it plays as the sole driver of real estate values.